nadeemali001/ResumeAI-Helper/README.md

 - Full access to all features
 - Requires local Python environment

-### Docker Deployment
+### Local Development
-- Containerized deployment for production
+- Run directly with Streamlit for development and testing
-- Consistent environment across platforms
+- Full access to all features
-- Easy deployment to cloud platforms
+- Requires local Python environment

 ### Other Cloud Platforms
 The app can also be deployed to:
-- **Heroku**: Using Docker deployment
+- **Heroku**: Using traditional deployment
 - **Google Cloud Run**: Container-based deployment
 - **AWS ECS**: Container orchestration
 - **Azure Container Instances**: Cloud container service